-Continue to facilitate the creation of coalitions and efforts to support adequately funding recycled and purified water and other programs that will allow full integration of storm water, groundwater recharge, flood water, gray water, and indirect and direct reuse.
-Initiate discussions with Congressional members and the EPA as needed to further the development of regulations for direct potable use.
+Continue to facilitate the creation of coalitions and efforts to support adequately funding recycled and purified water, and other programs that will allow full integration of stormwater, groundwater recharge, flood water, gray water, and indirect and direct potable reuse.
+Continue to work with the state and other stakeholders to further the development of regulations for direct potable reuse.